Skip to content

 Background

 My pronouns are she/her/hers.
 I am Iñupiaq (Alaskan Native) on my mother’s side and settler on my father’s.
 I was born and raised as an uninvited guest in the unceded territories of First Nations in BC.
-Today I live in beautiful Stz’uminus territory on Vancouver Island.
+Today I live in beautiful unceded Stz’uminus territory on Vancouver Island.